 Another note: This cemetery is also one of the filming locations used in the film Hocus Pocus.
 You can see our post on all of the Hocus Pocus filming locations here.

-The fort started as rough fortification barriers built by the British in 1644 known as Gale’s Head.
+This historic Marblehead fort started as rough fortification barriers built by the British in 1644 known as Gale’s Head.
 It was established to protect and defend Marblehead and its fishing ships from pirates and other invaders.
-In 1742 the grounds and fort were improved into an actual fort which was used during the American Revolution and War of 1812.
-It was later renamed Fort Sewall to honor the Marblehead native and Massachusetts Supreme Court Justice, Samuel Sewall.
-It is one of the oldest pre-Revolutionary forts still standing.
+In 1742 the grounds and fort were improved into an actual fort which was used during the American Revolution and War of 1812 and is one of the oldest pre-Revolutionary forts still standing.

 The fort is best known for an incident that occurred on April 3, 1814 when the USS Constitution, “Old Ironsides”, being chased by two British frigates, made its escape into the harbor under the protection of the fort’s cannons.
 Fort Sewall has not been used since 1814.
 In 1892 the fort was repurposed as a public park for all citizens to enjoy and provides a serene space that offers an incredible view of the harbor.
 During your visit, be sure to check out the bunkers and underground chambers that were once used to hold prisoners and soldiers.